 History

-THE HARTOGS OF THE PAINTERS SOCIETY PULCHRI
+THE HARTOGS OF THE ARTISTS' ASSOCIATION SOCIETY PULCHRI

 Author: Anton Boersma †